stormchaserroleplaying/stormchaserRPG/Talents/Fighter/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
 You learn two [maneuvers](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Fighter/Maneuvers/) of your choice.
 Many maneuvers enhance an attack in some way.
-You may use only one maneuver per round.
+You may only use one maneuver per turn.

 As a fighter gains talents, they learn to use their combat superiority in new ways.
 When you take your 3rd fighter talent, you also learn a new [maneuver](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Fighter/Maneuvers/).
 You learn an additional [maneuver](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Fighter/Maneuvers/) for every second fighter talent taken after the 3rd.